purelb/purelb/website/content/how_it_works/routers/_index.md

 ### BIRD
 Bird is a popular open source linux routing software.
 Its used by Calico (see specific configuration example) and can be integrated with any k8s network.
 BIRD has a protocol called _Direct_.
 This protocol is used to redistribute routes from directly connected networks identified by a list of interfaces.
-Once in the BIRD routing table, they can be advertized using protocols supported by BIRD such as OSPF or BGP by exporting **RTS_DEVICE**.
+Once in the BIRD routing table, they can be advertised using protocols supported by BIRD such as OSPF or BGP by exporting **RTS_DEVICE**.
 The configuration snippit for the _Direct_ protocol is and an example for the desired protocol.

 ```plaintext
 protocol direct {